AysCeren/spark_app/README.md

 + Kafka Producer (You can check kafka_producer app: )
 + Hadoop Installation
 + Spark Installation
 > Note: Spark is built in Scala language, it may perform better in Scala that's PL is Scala.
+However, it can be written in Java, Python (PysSpark), R etc.

 ## What is Hadoop and Why do we need Hadoop?
 The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 However Spark and Hadoop seem similar, Spark is a enhanced model compared to Hadoop.
 It works simplier and faster.